What is PCB design? With Kelly Dack and Judy Warner

 Yeah, oh my goodness…

 - and part of my job was to reach out to designers in all of the Seattle area and so my job was to go in, drive downtown shake hands with designers and turn them on to the great things that Prototron does.
-Well these these people were not old designers - these people were young, hip.
+Well, these people were not old designers - these people were young, hip.
 People that had just graduated at a university, had picked up the design tools and because they're quick studies and they're smart they learned it in a matter of weeks.
 At least that's what they make it seem like, yeah they're quick studies and they were laying down tracks right and left and my job was to go help them from the standpoint of how they can make their designs flow through our shop a lot easier.

 So it was a little customer liaison, engineering liaison, so I was very surprised to find out that the designers are out there now.

 They're out there.
 By the way Kelly I've talked a lot about this and if you actually read my newsletters that I sent you... just kidding, just needling you a little bit.
 I've actually found since I've been at Altium the same exact thing you're finding is that one, this next generation, they basically came out of the womb with a smartphone in their hand right?
 Playing computer games, so they learn so much faster and in the case of Altium and we’re certainly not the only ones out there who are sponsoring engineering teams and universities and so much now right?
 Engineers are laying out their own boards.
 It's not a distinct role and so these kids are bright and they're quick, and now I'm seeing globally...
 I would have never seen it had I not been where I am now.
 But I see exactly I would echo your exact thoughts is that I see them everywhere they're on Hyperloop teams, they're on SAE you know.
-Formula teams, they’re on there and engineering groups, there in space teams and and they're learning to lay out boards in college.
+Formula teams, they’re on there and engineering groups, there in space teams and they're learning to lay out boards in college.
 And in our case we're gifting the software right, so they have a tool; a professional tool.
-So when they graduate it's easier for them to get a job - so I see it I and I'm so glad to hear you say it, because I feel like the only one that's kind of like, don't be afraid people, it really is gonna be okay
+So when they graduate it's easier for them to get a job - so I see it I and I'm so glad to hear you say it because I feel like the only one that's kind of like, don't be afraid people, it really is gonna be okay

 Well check it out now; the product is called Altium Designer and there's a lot of designer based products out there that infer and rightly so.
 It’s a very powerful design tool.
 But back to your question; what is design?

 Design has to do with a depth of knowledge that's gained not necessarily by a design tool.
 A design tool is only as good as the knowledge of the designer, the knowledge base of the designer so what I mention (and what was fascinating) - working at a prototype bare board supplier and now - what you didn't mention - but I work at an EMS provider doing assembly work now and there's a similar stream of challenges and the same problems and issues that we would see at the bare board supplier.
 That needed coaching or mentorship for the designers are happening and echoing through to the assembly suppliers right.
 So we're seeing problems like copper pull back from the board edge.
 Who knows how much that needs to be.
-In other words if if a designer is going to design, they need to consider all the stakeholders of the process who's going to be building this board.
-What are the processes that are involved in building this board and there's many there are many.
+In other words, if a designer is going to design, they need to consider all the stakeholders of the process who's going to be building this board.
+What are the processes that are involved in building this board and there are many.

 Many, many along the way.